jalajs/Memory-Allocator/part1/README.md

 # Memory Allocator 2

-TODO Please edit the following information in your assignment

-- Name:
+- Name: Pavan Hirpara & Jalaj Singh
 - How many hours did it take you to complete this assignment?
+6
 - Did you collaborate with any other students/TAs/Professors?
-- Did you use any external resources?
-(Cite them below)
-  - tbd
-  - tbd
+No
 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?